 Welcome to Community Education at CNC!

-CNC's Community Education department creates opportunities for marginalized and socially excluded individuals to access education and other resources.
-It is our belief that post-secondary education should be attainable for anybody who wishes to pursue it.
+The Community Education department at CNC creates opportunities for marginalized and socially excluded individuals to access education and other resources.
+We believe post-secondary education should be attainable for anyone who wishes to pursue it.

-Our program offerings are constantly changing as we attempt to meet the needs of the people and communities we serve and as funding sources change.
+As funding sources change so do our program offerings, we are constantly evolving as we attempt to meet the needs of the people and communities we serve.

-CNC's Street Humanities program will run this semester - September 2015 in partnership with the Association Advocating for Women and Children (AWAC).
-This program offers Liberal Arts courses to marginalized men and women in our community.
-Contact the AWAC offce at 250-562-6262 to be a participant or Rachelle Munchinsky volunteer in Prince George to sign up.
+In partnership with the Association Advocating for Women and Children (AWAC), CNC offers Liberal Arts courses for marginalized men and women in the Prince George community.

 Street Humanities for Teachers

 Continued learning for people with severe to moderate developmental disabilities.